Lukyhet/Project_Four/README.md

 ## Debugging

 Several bugs were detected by developer tools.
-The bigest one happened when trying to alter the models and settings given by django to create the user and superuser, to try and fix the error we went to stack [StackOverflow](https://stackoverflow.com/questions/2450954/ but it could not be fixed, wich led to the duplication of the repository by cloning it causing other problems due to the need to reinstall django, environment and other tools.
-Code Institute's tutor, Christine Greaney-Kelley helped was fundamental to create a new workspace form the original repository and install some of the tools needed, without loosing our code.
+The bigest one happened when trying to alter the models and settings given by django to create the user and superuser, Christine Greaney-Kelley helped was pivotal to fix this issue.

+The biggest bug was the deployment to [heroku.com](https://heroku.com/ "Link to Heroku page").
+It included several issues and took a lot of effort and help from the tutoring service from CI.
+The bugs went from minor indentation problems to Heroku not uploading the database and only being able to run the empty app, to fix this issue was temporarely imposible until Heroku sent me an email letting me know that they were working on "maintenance for the database", the full data was available when that process was finished.
+Another bug was fixed setting  DEBUG to "True" in settings.py because without it the app did not deploy the css features.

-Other types pf bugs detected were related to typos and indentation problems, the code was fixed by correcting it.
+Other types of bugs detected were related to typos and indentation problems, the code was fixed by correcting it.